valohai/docs/source/howto/code-repository/private-azure-devops-repository/index.rst

    :alt: Valohai - repository configuration example

-After you click **Save**, Valohai links the GitHub repository to the project and automatically fetches your code.
+After you click **Save**, Valohai links the Azure DevOps repository to the project and automatically fetches your code.

-After you add new commits to your GitHub repository, remember to press the **Fetch repository** to update the code in Valohai.
+After you add new commits to your Azure Devops repository, remember to press the **Fetch repository** to update the code in Valohai.

 .. image:: /tutorials/valohai-key-5.png
    :alt: Valohai - highlighted Fetch repository button